 Note that, in the above example spreadsheet:

-Further information and examples of the Excel Imln function can be found on the Microsoft Office website
+Further details and examples of the Excel Imln function are provided on the Microsoft Office website

 If you get an error from the Excel Imln Function, this is likely to be one of the following: